the pillars inside the mosque at Qutub Minar, Delhi

 rows of carved pillars in the Quwaat-ul-Islam mosque in Qutub Complex, one of the top places to visit in Delhi

-The pillars of the Quwaat-ul-Islam mosque were made with materials and pieces of Hindu and Jain temples which were destroyed
+The pillars of the Quwaat-ul-Islam mosque were made with pieces of Hindu and Jain temples which were destroyed in order to build the mosque

 This is my favourite of Delhi’s UNESCO sites.
 It’s a peaceful complex and very old, some parts were built in 1192.
 The site is widely called the Qutub Minar, but there’s actually much more here than the tallest brick minar in the world.